StachRach/SPA-with-React-Router/README.md

 # Single Page Application

-The application does not have much sense, it was created to learn basics of React Router v6.
-It has a few routes and basic forms.
+The application was made as part of a course on Udemy.
+It was modified to work with React Router v6.

-Created with:
+# TODO
-- React
+- Application is outdated, rewrite app to work with hooks.
-- React Router
+- Add global state with React Redux.